bnto/curento/vim/playground.md

 `gu` & `gU` Make lowercase & uppercas
 `>` & `<` Shift right & left
 `!` Filter through an external program
+`*` Jump to next match of the word under the cursor

 `gg` & `G` Top & bottom of the document
 `f{character}` Jump to next {character}